Park passes for expropriated landowners

 How do I make a request?

-You can, at this time, apply for a pass.
 Your application must include the following: the Pass Application duly completed and signed, a copy of your birth (or baptismal) certificate, and a photo ID (e.g. driver's license) in order to prove your identity.

 The Pass Application form is available here: Pass Application (PDF - 131 KB) or a printed form can be obtained at the Kejimkujik National Park and National Historic Site Visitor Reception Centre.